 Sequential Palette

 Sequential palettes are best for when you’re dealing with variables that have numeric values or a specific sequence or order.
 When you’re using a sequential palette, colors are assigned to variables or values based on lightness or hue.
 Generally, higher values are assigned darker colors, while lower values have lighter colors, especially when the background of the visualization is white or some very light color.
 Additionally, if your dashboard’s theme is light, it’s best to use light-to-dark sequential palettes.
-However, for dark-themed dashboards, dark-to-light palettes are a better choice.Blue to Yellow
+However, for dark-themed dashboards, a dark-to-light color palette for charts is a better choice.Blue to Yellow

 Grey to Red